 Cloud Foundry Auctioneers are crucial to achieving successful application and task placement onto Diego cells.
 Their overall health is crucial not only to platform operators but also to application owners—unhealthy Cloud Foundry components can have a negative impact on your applications (see example below).
 For details, read our blog post about why you should start monitoring your Cloud Foundry Auctioneers today.

 We always like to include you in the process of prioritizing upcoming features.
-We’ve listed all planned enhancements in a Dynatrace Answers post; please share your feedback and ideas in the form of comments.
+We’ve listed all planned enhancements in a Dynatrace Community post; please share your feedback and ideas in the form of comments.

 Save the date